Quick Guide: A Few Essential Coffee Terms

 If your eyes gloss over when you read terms like “specialty-grade,” “single-origin,” and “Fair Trade Certified,” don’t worry.
 Coffee terminology is a language all its own, and we don’t want you to feel intimidated.
 Coffee snobbery is not our gig.

 At the same time, we want you to understand the coffee you’re buying (and the people and processes behind it).
-I’m fascinated by coffee—its growth and processing, the complex chemistry involved in roasting, all of it—but I understand that some folks only want to know so much.
 So, here’s a Quick Coffee Guide with a few essential terms (without getting too deep in the weeds).

 Single-origin Coffee